 Coffee Break Chinese – The coffee break series is popular for many languages but new to Chinese.
-So far, they’ve only released 15 episodes.
+So far, they’ve only released one season.
 These lessons last around 30 minutes each and are suitable for Beginner students.
 It’s hosted by a foreign guy and Chinese girl.
 She explains a lot of things to him and you see him try to put it all together.
 It’s kind of like sitting in on a private class.
-Because it’s made for beginner students, the lessons contain a lot of English.
+There’s also a premium version available as well.

 Slow Chinese – I enjoy Slow Chinese quite a bit.
 There are around 200 lessons, lasting from 3-5 minutes on average.
 As the title suggests, the host speaks at a slower pace which makes it much easier to follow along.
 You can also find the transcript and translations online in multiple languages.
 It’s most suitable for intermediate level students.

 Talk Chineasy – The Chineasy book series and TED talk are very popular.
 Personally, I’m not a big fan of Chineasy.
 This podcast is almost entirely in English.
 The episodes will focus on a Chinese word or phrase, often discussing Chinese culture and history.
 It’s more useful for learning about those things than for learning Chinese.
 Lessons are typically from 6-8 minutes long.